matacoder/senior/README.md

 `Sanity` testing is a kind of Software Testing performed after receiving a software build, with minor changes in code, or functionality, to ascertain that the bugs have been fixed and no further issues are introduced due to these changes.
 The goal is to determine that the proposed functionality works roughly as expected.
 If sanity test fails, the build is rejected to save the time and costs involved in a more rigorous testing.

 `Smoke Testing` is a software testing process that determines whether the deployed software build is stable or not.
 Smoke testing is a confirmation for QA team to proceed with further software testing.
 It consists of a minimal set of tests run on each build to test software functionalities.
-Smoke testing is also known as “Build Verification Testing” or “Confidence Testing.”
+Smoke testing is also known as "Build Verification Testing" or "Confidence Testing."

 `End-to-end` testing frameworks are a powerful way to ensure that all moving parts within an application are configured correctly, and that the application's is functionally working correctly. `selenium` for python